 When entering a sleep mode, all port pins should be configured to use minimum power.
 The most important thing is then to ensure that no pins drive resistive loads.
-In sleep modes where the both the I/O clock (clk ${IO}$) and the ADC clock (clk ${ADC}$) are stopped, the input buffers of the device will be disabled.
+In sleep modes where the both the I/O clock ( $clk{I\!IO}$ ) and the ADC clock ( $clk{ADC}$ ) are stopped, the input buffers of the device will be disabled.
 This ensures that no power is consumed by the input logic when not needed.
 In some cases, the input logic is needed for detecting wake-up conditions, and it will then be enabled.
-Refer to the section "Digital Input Enable and Sleep Modes" on page 51 for details on which pins are enabled.
-If the input buffer is enabled and the input signal is left floating or have an analog signal level close to $V{CC}/2$, the input buffer will use excessive power.
+Refer to the section "Digital Input Enable and Sleep Modes" on page 53 for details on which pins are enabled.
+If the input buffer is enabled and the input signal is left floating or have an analog signal level close to $V{CC}/2$ , the input buffer will use excessive power.

-On-chip Debug System
+9.9.7 JTAG Interface and On-chip Debug System

-If the On-chip debug system is enabled by the OCDEN Fuse and the chip enters sleep mode, the main clock source is enabled, and hence, always consume power.
-In the sleep modes, this will contribute significantly to the total current consumption.

-There are three alternative ways to disable the OCD system:
+If the On-chip debug system is enabled by the OCDEN Fuse and the chip enter Power down or Power save sleep mode, the main clock source remains enabled.
+In these sleep modes, this will contribute significantly to the total current consumption.
+There are three alternative ways to avoid this: